Why TV and Games Compromise Academics & Values

 So of course I will read to and talk to my child.
 But doesn't Sesame Street help?

 Sesame Street may actually be bad for kids.
-There is some evidence that the quick cutting that toddlers get used to as they view it is bad for their attention spans, but in the general scheme of risk factors, I wouldn't rank Sesame Street very high.
+There is some evidence that the quick cutting that toddlers get used to as they view it reduces their attention spans.
+Of course, in the general scheme of risk factors, I wouldn't rank Sesame Street very high.

 But how awful to constantly have to tell your kids they can't watch TV.